NsamaChibulu/Project2Services/README.md

 # Project Management

 For this project, an Agile framework was adopted.
 This was because a lot of the technologies were familiar, which allowed continuous development and improvement of them.
-For my Kanban board , I used Asana, which allowed me to configure timescales to create my own version of mini sprints.
+For my Kanban board , I used Asana, which allowed me to configure timescales to create my own version of mini sprints (For a clearer view, please visit https://app.asana.com/0/1200365775193380/list).

 ![image](https://user-images.githubusercontent.com/82107226/123119287-49b9bb80-d43b-11eb-9654-33f8bf097245.png)